About

 In 2016 he instigated “Red Wednesday” – a day of action to draw attention to those who art persecuted for their religion or belief.

-In Parliament, he is co-Chairman of the All Party Groups on North Korea, Eritrea and Pakistan Minorities.
+In Parliament, he has been co-Chairman of the All Party Groups on North Korea, Eritrea and Pakistan Minorities.

 He is Secretary and a past Chairman of the All Party Group on Sudan and South Sudan, visited the South during the civil war and visited Darfur.
 He has regularly highlighted the atrocities committed there, including a 2016 letter to The Times about the alleged use of chemical weapons in Darfur.